ALASdoo/alasdoo_com_v2/content/english/career/javascript-frontend-software-developer.md

 ## What qualifies you?

-- At least a few years of relevant industry experience or minimum of BSC from a computer science university
+- At least a few years of relevant industry experience or a minimum of BSC from a computer science university
 - A good programming&#8209;related degree or other technical background
 - Good modern JavaScript programming skills, solid understanding of HTML5, CSS, and Web standards
 - Enthusiasm for keeping up with industry tools and best practices